Detailed Action

 Regarding claim 3, Barkowski further teaches wherein the plurality of burners includes a first burner (annotated Fig. 1), and a second burner (annotated Fig. 1) having the mixing passage (formed by the flow path having inlet 8 and outlet 9, see Fig. 9) that is closest to the mixing passage of the first burner (because the first burner and the second burner are located adjacent to each other without additional burner disposed therebetween, see annotated Figs. 1 and 9),

-wherein a passage wall (the portion of housing 6 that forming the first burner) forming the mixing passage of the first burner (see annotated Fig. 1) and a passage wall (the portion of housing 6 that forming the first burner) forming the mixing passage of the second burner (see annotated Fig. 1) share a partition portion (annotated Figs. 1 and 9) that separates the mixing passage of the first burner from the mixing passage of the second burner (see annotated Figs. 1 and 9), and
+wherein a flow path wall (the portion of housing 6 forming the first burner) forming the flow path (having inlet 8 and outlet 9 as shown in Fig. 9) of the first burner (see annotated Figs. 1 and 9) and a flow path wall (the portion of housing 6 forming the second burner) forming the flow path (having inlet 8 and outlet 9 as shown in Fig. 9) of the second burner (see annotated Figs. 1 and 9) share a partition portion (annotated Figs. 1 and 9) that separates the mixing passage of the first burner from the mixing passage of the second burner (see annotated Figs. 1 and 9), and

-wherein a thickness (annotated Fig. 9) of the partition portion decreases (see annotated Fig. 9) upstream in the flow direction of the air (the flow direction of 10) in an upstream end portion (the largened portion in annotated Fig. 9) of the partition portion in the flow direction of the air.
+wherein a thickness (annotated Fig. 9) of the partition portion decreases (see annotated Fig. 9) upstream in the flow direction of the air (the flow direction of 10) in an upstream end portion (the largened portion in annotated Fig. 9) of the partition portion in the flow direction of the air (see annotated Fig. 9).

 PNG